ABOUT US

 Our expertise spans:

-This intentional focus allows Semarts to operate at the intersection of regulation, infrastructure and commercial decision-making, where generic energy advice is often insufficient, and where clarity, credibility and compliance matter most.
+We operate at the intersection of regulation, infrastructure and commercial decision-making – where generic energy advice is often insufficient, but where clarity, credibility and compliance matter most.

 Nathan is an experienced energy and utilities professional with over a decade of experience spanning private electricity networks, supplier operations and consultancy.

-Alongside founding Semarts Utility Consulting, Nathan is the Commercial Utilities Manager at Manchester Airports Group, where he is responsible for the management and recovery of utility costs across three major UK airports.
-His role covers a multi-site, eight-figure annual utilities portfolio and complex third-party recovery arrangements within highly regulated environments.
+Alongside Semarts, Nathan is currently Commercial Utilities Manager for Manchester Airports Group, where he oversees the management and recovery of utility costs for three major UK airports.
+His role covers a multi-site, eight-figure annual utilities portfolio, plus complex third-party recovery arrangements within highly regulated environments.

-Nathan has led the development of Ofgem-accredited tariff methodologies, the establishment of in-house utility bureau operations, and the design of long-term energy procurement and hedging strategies.
-His work has delivered multiple millions of pounds of recurring financial benefit, strengthening cost recovery, governance and commercial transparency across complex private networks.
+Nathan has spearheaded the development of Ofgem-accredited tariff methodologies; the establishment of in-house utility bureau operations; and the design of long-term energy procurement and hedging strategies.
+His experience spans network operation, settlement performance, billing, data integrity and asset management, providing a practical, end-to-end understanding of how private networks function in the real world, not just in theory.
+As a result, he has delivered multi-millions of pounds of recurring financial benefit – strengthening cost recovery, governance and commercial transparency across complex private networks.